yumium/tech_notes/C++/A gentle introduction to C++.md

 **Enumerated types (enum)**

 A list of values what can be passed around and compared.
-These values are implicitly converted to `int` underlying
+These values are implicitly converted to `int` underlying.
+Enums make your code more readable and less error prone by giving it names, during compilation only ints are passed.

 ```c++
 enum colors_t { black, blue, green, cyan, red, purple, yellow, white };